-Case: rock crystal mounted in gilded brass; Dial: silver, with single gilded brass hand; Movement: gilded brass and steel, partly blued
+Medium: Case: rock crystal mounted in gilded brass; Dial: silver and black enamel with gilded-brass hand; Movement: gilded brass and partly blued steel

 Dimensions: Diameter (case): 1 5/8 in.
 (4.1 cm); Diameter (back plate): 1 5/16 in.
 (3.3 cm)